vikiru/restasaurus/README.md

 This script will retrieve information about dinosaurs from Wikipedia via its API and then process that data to construct a JSON object represented by [MongooseData](./app/models/MongooseData.js).

-Please check your `app/logs` directory in the event of any errors.
+Please check the `app/logs` directory in the event of any errors.
+Specifically, you can check the `errors.log` or `all.log` to view the errors or all levels of logging, respectively.

-Additionally, confirm that `app/scripts/` contains the following JSON files:
+Additionally, confirm that the `app/scripts` contains the following JSON files:

 -   `allDinoNames.json`: contains all dinosaur names (should be around 1427 names).
 -   `filteredNames.json`: contains the names of the dinosaurs that passed the filtering process (should be around 1153 names).